Shade , drop and prune

 Trees grow up to the sky, competing with neighbors that take away light.
 But the biggest competition is the very tree itself, where new leaves above shade the old underneath.

-Shade Preview also shows the ray tracing samples.
-This uses a phyllotaxic distribution of samples – the same natural distribution seen in sunflower seeds and pinecones.
+So we sample evenly across the sky.
+The Grove uses a phyllotaxic distribution of samples – the same natural distribution seen in sunflower seeds and pinecones.
 It’s only fitting to use this optimal distribution to sample the light environment.
-Increase Shade Samples for accuracy and smoothness, while fewer samples will introduce randomness.

 Branches evolve and grow to the light.
 But when it gets crowded and they end up in shade, branches will wither and drop to the ground.

-Alright, we’ve calculated the shade of every branch end.
+Alright, we’ve calculated the shade of every branch tip.
 Now it’s time to drop the low performers.
 By far most branches are dropped because of low light.
 A higher Drop > Shaded will drop more branches, as simple as that.
-Drop Shaded only drops young branches (without child branches).
+Drop Shaded only drops young branches without side branches.
 Older branches can be dropped with Drop > Obsolete.

 This doesn’t only happen when you pick up a chainsaw and prune the tree too heavily.
 It happens all the time in nature, when the crown grows bigger and shades the lower branches.
 These lower branches will slow down and even lose many of their smaller twigs due to a lack of light, to the point where the branch is thicker than it needs to be – too thick for its dwindling leaves to keep it healthy.